pods13/assetsfirst/README.md

 - [ ] New position widget
 - [ ] New trades widget
 - [ ] Ability to group positions
-- [ ] Dividend income card - sum up payments from the same ticker
 - [ ] On home page show demo portfolio values
 - [ ] Asset allocation widget option to show invested money instead of current evaluation
 - [ ] Rework the positions table - use mat-table(should support at least ordering by % of portfolio column)